u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/configuration/epos_ssc.rst

    - TM-P60II (Peeler: Wi-Fi® model)
    - TM-P80 (Wi-Fi® model)

-To work with Odoo, some models that can be used without an :doc:`IoT box <../../../productivity/iot/config/connect>` may require :doc:`the HTTPS protocol
+To work with Thrive Bureau ERP, some models that can be used without an :doc:`IoT box <../../../productivity/iot/config/connect>` may require :doc:`the HTTPS protocol
 <https>` to establish a secure connection between the browser and the printer.
 However, trying to
 reach the printer's IP address using HTTPS leads to a warning page on most web browsers.
-In that case, you can temporarily :ref:`force the connection <epos_ssc/instructions>`, which allows you to reach the page in HTTPS and use the ePOS printer in Odoo as long as the browser window stays open.
+In that case, you can temporarily :ref:`force the connection <epos_ssc/instructions>`, which allows you to reach the page in HTTPS and use the ePOS printer in Thrive Bureau ERP as long as the browser window stays open.

 .. warning::
    The connection is lost after closing the browser window.
 Therefore, this method should only be